LisaS7/Django-Shop/readme.md

 * Using Ajax to dynamically update the number of items in the basket and the totals on the basket summary page.

 Users & Admin
-* Creating a custom user model.
+* Overriding Django's built in user functionality to create a custom user model, forms, and views.
-* Configuring the admin view display fields and filters.
 * Sending an email to validate new users.
 * Generating a password reset token.
+* Configuring the admin view display fields and filters.